A fermionic superfluid state for many spinful species - III: Abstract

 \section{Abstract}

 In two previous reports, we introduced a new fermionic variational wavefunction, suitable for interacting multi-species systems and sustaining superfluidity.
-This disentangled wavefunction contains a new quantum index of "ghostly" character, which does not appear in any observable quantity.
+This disentangled wavefunction contains a new quantum index.
 Here we introduce a general spin triplet version of this wavefunction.

 In two previous reports \cite{gk,gk2}, we introduced a new variational wavefunction, suitable for interacting multi-species systems and sustaining superfluidity.
 This a generalization of the Bardeen-Cooper-Schrieffer (BCS) wavefunction \cite{bcs} $|\Psi_{\text {BCS}}\rangle = \prod_{k} (u_{k} + v_{k} \; \cd_{k,\ua} \cd_{-k,\da})|0\rangle $.
 The creation/annihilation operators $\cd_{k,\si}/c_{k,\si}$ describe fermions with momentum $k$ and spin $\si$, and $|0\rangle $ is the vacuum state.